pingcap/docs/dm/dm-open-api.md

 ## Stop a replication task

 This API is an asynchronous interface.
-If the request is successful, the status code of the returned body is 204.
-To learn about its latest status, You can [get the information of a replication task](#get-the-information-of-a-replication-task).
+If the request is successful, the status code of the returned body is 200.
+To learn the latest status of a task, You can [get the information of a replication task](#get-the-information-of-a-replication-task).

 ### Request URI